rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 The interface is not required to be thread safe.

-Callers to this API have the responsibility to use it in a thread safe manner.

-Vendors have the flexibility to create internal threads and events for tailored operations, but they must assume full accountability for their synchronization, call management, and thorough cleanup upon closure.
+Vendors can implement internal threading and event mechanisms for operational purposes.
+These mechanisms must ensure thread safety when interacting with the provided interface.
+Additionally, they must guarantee cleanup of resources upon closure.

 ## Process Model